When you think of a good infant care centre, what comes to mind?

-Having a room of crawling infants may seem scary or dangerous from an outsider’s point of view, but from an early childhood perspective, it’s a positive sign because such moments aids in an infant’s mobility and autonomy.
+Having a room of crawling infants may seem scary or dangerous from an outsider’s point of view, but from an early childhood perspective, it’s a positive sign because of such moments aids in an infant’s mobility and autonomy.

 Once you’ve checked all the above criteria, speak to other parents and find out more about the centre.
 When you’re at the centre, talk to the principal or teachers to get a sense of their personality and character.

 In his speech during the 40th Anniversary celebration in July this year, NTUC Secretary-General, Mr Chan Chun Sing mentioned how NFC has established a high standard for preschool education in Singapore.

 For example, since 2004, NFC has introduced infant care services at various branches to help mothers return to work with peace of mind.
 It is the first to set up Singapore’s first child development and study centre, The Caterpillar’s Cove, in 2007.
 And in 2011, NFC implemented the country’s first birth-to-three curriculum framework across all its centres.

 To signal their commitment for outreach and quality, NFC plans to continue to spearhead and uplift preschool education in Singapore.
 Last year, the first large centre My First Skool (the childcare wing under NFC) at Waterway Point was opened.

 Another future pipeline announced by Mr Chan during the 40th celebration was NFC’s goal is to double the families they serve by 2025.